 After all, as the world makes giant strides in technology, these two disciplines seem to display a far-reaching impact on our daily lives.
 For children, learning AI and robotics means exploring new horizons, as well as getting ready for the future.
-Many schools and scientific institutions have introduced these subjects in the curriculum and also offer interesting short-term programmes.
-These include prestigious organisations such as the National Aeronautics and Space Administration (NASA), which event organise robotics competitions for students.
+Many schools and scientific institutions have introduced these subjects in the curriculum and also offer interesting short-term programs.
+These include prestigious organizations such as the National Aeronautics and Space Administration (NASA), which event organize robotics competitions for students.

 Before we get into the benefits of these streams, it is important to understand what AI and robotics constitute.
-Simply put, AI involves the development of computer programmes aimed at mimicking human intelligence, while robotics revolve around the creation of robots.
+Simply put, AI involves the development of computer programs aimed at mimicking human intelligence, while robotics revolves around the creation of robots.

 If your child is interested in taking up computer science or related fields in the future, a robotics education can pave the way.
 As building robots and working with AI involves coding and programming that are relevant to computer science.
 Not to mention that there are some exciting options when it comes to careers in robotics.

 In a robotics workshop, students often brainstorm to come up with the best solution while applying math and science concepts.
 This not only teaches them to solve problems but also to collaborate and consider different viewpoints.

 "In his robotics class, my son is able to apply concepts from science, maths, and even humanities.
 So, what he learns theoretically, he is able to put into practice.
 Moreover, he is learning problem-solving and logical reasoning skills because when a particular set of instructions do not work, he has to apply alternatives until things work," says Nandhini, mother to a twelve-year-old.